m0xpd/SubHarmonics/ClockDivision_and_RhythmGeneration.md

 as it will generate a different pattern and potentially useful if you don't have the resource to do the actual inversion.

-2) There is no real meaning in the mixed signals for intermediate settings of the 'Mix' control in this context; the mix is only relevant to the output when used in 'analog' applications - so switching between the two modlators is best achieved with changes between extreme settings of the 'Mix' control (0 or 5V CV) to give either the OR or the XOR modulator.
+2) There is no real meaning in the mixed signals for intermediate settings of the 'Mix' control in this context; the mix is only relevant to the output when used in 'analog' applications - so switching between the two modulators is best achieved with changes between extreme settings of the 'Mix' control (0 or 5V CV) to give either the OR or the XOR modulator.

-Finally, AND MOST IMPORTANTLY, the two dividers are not locked.
+Finally, AND **MOST IMPORTANTLY**, the two dividers are not locked.
 This allows you to deliberately change the 'phase' between the SubHarmonics A & B. This allows a lot of additional variation in rhythm generation.

 Change is achieved by intentionally changing the setting of one of the divisors (m or n), which introduces a relative delay (or advance, depending upon if you increase of decrease the divisor) relative to the other subharmonic, thereby changing the 'phase'.

 The process is not deterministic, but you will soon get the feel for it.

 I adjust the largest divisor (i.e. max(m,n)) by one step for a couple of seconds and listen for the result.

 There is a video, demonstrating these ideas, here.

-You can set up a reasonably complex rhythm generator, with triggers from A, B, logical operations on A and B (I like to use an external AND gate driven by A and B, occasionally with extra inputs - as there is no AND modulator inernal SubHarmonics) and, of course, ModMix.
+You can easily set up a reasonably complex rhythm generator, with triggers from A, B, logical operations on A and B (I like to use an external AND gate driven by A and B, occasionally with extra inputs - as there is no AND modulator inernal SubHarmonics) and, of course, ModMix.

 You can set up the base pattern with m & n and introduce variation by
 * changing the phase and
 * switching between the internal modulators by appliying CV changes to the Mix input.

+**SubHarmonics** generates
+* melody, using its VCO,
+* bass, using its dividers,
+* harmony, using its modulators, and
+* rhythm, using the process described above.